to Keeping Teeth Strong

 When it comes to caring for their smiles and keeping teeth strong, most patients think more fluoride is always better.
 While fluoride is still the only recognized tooth strengthening nutrient by the US Food and Drug Administration, current research has revealed a number of other minerals that may perform the same functions without the potentially negative health effects of fluoride.
-If you’re a New Smile Dental patient, we invite you to explore some of the natural, safe, effective alternatives available to keep your smile healthy.
+If you’re a New Smile Dental patient, we invite you to explore some of the natural, safe, and effective alternatives available to keep your smile healthy.
 Our Fort Smith dentist and team are here to help if you have questions or want to find out more about fluoride and fluoride alternatives to strengthen teeth and keep your smile whole and healthy for a lifetime.

 Fluoridated Toothpaste 101

 Fluoride is a naturally occurring nutrient that attracts bone strengthening minerals to the surfaces of teeth.
 As teeth develop, ingested fluoride is important in the development of healthy primary and permanent teeth.
 Once teeth erupt, topical fluoride is necessary to continue to keep teeth healthy, and most toothpastes are fluoridated.
 Additionally, the majority of the US adds fluoride to drinking water to ensure children receive adequate levels of this mineral to develop strong, healthy teeth.